 Paxil is also linked to serious developmental disorders in babies born to mothers who took the drug while pregnant.
 A 2015 study published in JAMA Pediatrics found that mothers who took SSRIs like Paxil while pregnant had double the risk of having a baby with autism.

-In 2014, Johns Hopkins University researchers reported boys with autism were nearly three times as likely to have been exposed to Paxil and other SSRIs in the womb compared to their typically developing counterparts.
+In 2014, Johns Hopkins University researchers reported that boys with autism were nearly three times as likely to have been exposed to Paxil and other SSRIs in the womb compared to their typically developing counterparts.

 The American Congress of Obstetricians and Gynecologists recommends that pregnant women and women planning to become pregnant avoid the use of Paxil, if possible, because of an increased risk of cardiovascular malformations and miscarriage.